celcoder/react-tutorial/README.md

 II stateful vs stateless Folder:

-	example of component architure and how to establish stateful component vs stateless.
+	example of component architecture and how to establish stateful component vs stateless.